georgiosKachrimanis/CLEDCOPi-lite/RPi_Project/README.md

 under the guidance of [Dr. Nikos Dimitriou](https://www.iit.demokritos.gr/people/nikolaos-dimitriou/), Academic Consultant at HOU and Tenured Researcher at the NCSR - [National Center for Scientific Research "Demokritos"](https://www.demokritos.gr/).

+## Overview
+This repository houses the research and development of a communication framework designed specifically for the Internet of Things (IoT).
+The framework focuses on security systems and emergency response applications, intertwining hardware (Raspberry Pi) and software components to create a robust system.

+**Features:**

+1. **Raspberry Pi Network:** An interconnected mesh of Raspberry Pi devices with one acting as the Coordinator responsible for both cloud communication and supervising Edge Computing functions.

+2. **Self-Configuration:** Facilitates automatic Coordinator selection, leveraging a custom Rest API to bypass challenges from the absence of a centralized database.

+3. **Edge Computing:** The system is adept at adjusting communication quality based on available bandwidth.

+4. **User-Centric Web Interface:** Provides users with real-time updates on the experiment's progress, ensuring ease-of-use.

+5. **Modular Design:** Allows for easy integration of new nodes without significant alterations to the core codebase.

 ## About

 This project provides an intuitive device management system optimized for Raspberry Pi clusters.